 This metric is also called cost per conversion.
 It’s a measure of how much you need to spend on advertising to get a conversion.

-Customer acquisition cost can vary wildly by industry.
-For example, the most expensive customers are in the computers and electronics industry with an average CPA of $101.40.
+Customer acquisition costs can vary wildly by industry.
+For example, the most expensive customers are in the computer and electronics industry with an average CPA of $101.40.
 The least expensive are in the auto industry with a CPA of $26.17.

 Other PPC KPIs